apache/cxf/distribution/src/main/release/samples/jax_rs/description_swagger2/README.txt

-JAX-RS Search Demo
+JAX-RS Swagger2Feature Demo
 =================

-The demo shows a basic usage of Swagger API documentation with REST based Web Services using JAX-RS 2.0 (JSR-339).
+The demo shows a basic usage of Swagger 2.0 API documentation with REST based Web Services using JAX-RS 2.0 (JSR-339).
 Swagger UI is available at: http://localhost:9000/

 Building and running the demo using Maven